ILLIXR/ILLIXR/docs/debugging_illixr.md

 You are now in a bash shell in a docker container.

-From here you can test whichever project flow you wish, such as the usual `./runner.sh configs/native.yaml`,
+From here you can test whichever project flow you wish, such as the usual `main.opt.exe --yaml illixr.yaml`.
-    or the CI/CD testing flow (`./runner.sh configs/ci.yaml`).

 [//]: # (- References -)